kodi-pvr/pvr.vbox/README.md

 * **Connection timeout (seconds)**: The value used (in seconds) to denote when a connection attempt has failed when accessed from the internet.
 Default value is `10`.

 ### EPG
-Settings related to the EPG.
+Settings related to Channels & EPG.

-* **Channel numbers set by**: Channel numbers be set via either of the following two options:
+* **Channel numbers set by**: Channel numbers can be set via either of the following two options:
     - `LCN (Logical Channel Number) from backend` - The channel numbers as set on the backend.
     - `Channel index in backend` - Starting from 1 number the channels as per the order they appear on the backend.
 * **Reminder time (minutes before programme start)**: The amount of time in minutes prior to a programme start that a reminder should pop up.